amazon-science/regression-constraint-model-upgrade/README.md

 This repository holds the codebase for exploring regression problem in classification task.
 It provides training scripts for mainstream network architectures and analysis tools for evaluating regression extent among them.

-![Regression in model update](img/teaser.png)
+![Regression in model update](img/teaser.png) *Regression in model update: When updating an old classifier (red) to a new one (dashed blue line), we correct mistakes (top-right, white), but we also introduce errors that the old classifier did not make (negative flips, bottom-left, red).
+While on average the errors decrease (from 57% to 42% in this toy example), regression can wreak havoc with downstream processing, nullifying the benefit of the update.*
 ## Installation

 - Install [Anaconda (with python3.7)](https://www.anaconda.com/products/individual)